-10.5.7.
+10.5.8.
 CHECK YOUR PROGRESS III

 1. When is the Supreme Court bound to tender its opinion to the president?
-Is the Court's opinion binding upon the President?
+Is the Court opinion binding upon the President? 's

+••

+••

+,

-2. What is the difference between the powers of Judicial Review in Supreme Court of India and USA?
+2. What is the difference between the powers of Judicial Review in Supreme Court of In and USA? ndia

+•

+•

+•

 The Judiciary plays a vital role in safeguarding the Constitutional Framework and deciding upon any controversy that may arise between two citizens or between a citizen and the state.
-The Supreme Court of India has the additional responsibility of guarding and enforcing the Fundamental Rights of the citizens as well as resolving any dispute that may arise between the constituent units of the Indian Federation.
+The Supreme Court of India has the additional responsibility of guarding and enforcing the